 Stock Up on Groceries

 If you’re staying at a vacation rental and plan to do a lot of cooking, as soon as you can, head to the supermarket and stock up on groceries.
-We live near Tamarindo and always stock up on groceries right before the influx of tourists because the supermarket is always crazy busy during the winter holidays.
+We live near Tamarindo and always stock up on groceries right before the influx of tourists because the supermarkets are always crazy busy during the winter holidays.

-There have been times when there almost weren’t any toilet paper, paper napkins or local produce because there were SO many people and it takes forever.
-Try to go early in the morning right when the market opens or right when it’s closing.
+There have been times when there almost weren’t any toilet paper, paper napkins or local produce because there were SO many people.
+We’ve always waited up to an hour to check out!
+To avoid long lines and empty shelves, go shopping early in the morning right when the market opens or right when it’s closing.

 Supermarkets will be open on Dec 24, 25 and 31 but most likely with limited hours.
 Normally they close earlier on Dec 24th and the 31st.